 If you’re in a committed relationship and your partner suddenly develops an STI, your mind probably immediately jumps to infidelity.
-While trichomoniasis is almost always spread through sexual contact, about of people with the infection don’t show any symptoms.
+While trichomoniasis is almost always spread through sexual contact, about

 People can also carry the parasite for many months without knowing it.
 This means that your partner may have gotten it from a past relationship and only just started showing symptoms.
 It also means that you might have developed an infection in a past relationship and unknowingly passed it to your current partner.

 Still, there’s always a (very) slim chance that you or your partner developed it from something nonsexual, such as:

 - Toilets.
 Trichomoniasis can be picked up from a toilet seat if it’s damp.
 Using an outdoor toilet may be an added risk, since it puts you in closer contact with others’ urine and feces.

 one studyfrom Zambia, the parasite spread through bathwater that was used by multiple girls.

 - Public pools.
 The parasite can spread if the water in the pool isn’t cleaned.

 - Clothing or towels.
 It’s possible to spread the parasite if you share damp clothing or towels with someone.

 Keep in mind that there are very few reported cases of trichomoniasis being spread through these means, but it is possible.

 If your partner tests positive for trichomoniasis or you have symptoms of it, see a healthcare provider to get tested.
 This is the only way to know if you have the infection.
 The Centers for Disease Control and Prevention have a tool that helps you find free STI testing in your area.